Catherine Called Birdy (film)

-Catherine Called Birdy is a 2022 medieval comedy film written and directed by Lena Dunham, based on the 1994 novel of the same name by Karen Cushman.
-It stars Bella Ramsey as the title character, alongside Billie Piper, Andrew Scott, Lesley Sharp, Joe Alwyn, and Sophie Okonedo.
+Catherine Called Birdy is a 2022 medieval comedy film written for the screen, co-produced, and directed by Lena Dunham.
+It is based on the 1994 novel of the same name by Karen Cushman.
+It stars Bella Ramsey as the title character, alongside Billie Piper and Andrew Scott.

-It had its world premiere at the Toronto International Film Festival on September 12, 2022.
-It received a limited release on September 23, 2022 by Amazon Studios, prior to streaming on Prime Video on October 7, 2022.
+Catherine Called Birdy had its premiere at the Toronto International Film Festival on September 12, 2022.
+It received a limited release on September 23 by Amazon Studios, prior to streaming on Prime Video on October 7, 2022.

 Plot

 Catherine, known as Birdy, is a fourteen-year-old English girl living in 13th-century Lincolnshire, England, with her father, Lord Rollo, mother, Lady Aislinn, and seventeen-year-old brother Robert.
 Her other brother, Edward, is a monk at a nearby monastery.
 The headstrong and rambunctious Birdy is attended by her nurse, Morwenna, and is friends with a peasant boy named Perkin who often joins in her antics.
 The indulgent Rollo is informed that the family finances are in terrible shape and that he can solve them by marrying Birdy to a wealthy suitor.
 When Birdy starts her first period, Morwenna shows her how to deal with it and Rollo begins seriously looking for suitors.
 Aislinn gives birth to a stillborn child, the latest of several such tragedies.

 Unwilling to grow up and lose her freedom, Birdy begins chasing off potential suitors through strange and off-putting antics.
 Birdy's friend Aelis comes to stay with them.
 Handsome Uncle George, with whom Birdy is smitten, soon returns from the crusades.
 Birdy discovers Aelis and George kissing, and breaks off her friendship with Aelis.
 George breaks Aelis' and Birdy's hearts by marrying Ethelfritha, a wealthy widow.
 Rollo announces that Aislinn is pregnant again, much to the anger of Birdy, who fears that her mother will die in childbirth.